Blood from someone else that matches yours, usually from a volunteer blood donor. Also referred to as homologous blood.

-Abnormally low number of red blood cells in the circulation of the body, threatening adequate oxygen delivery to the tissues, especially under stress or exercise.
+Low number of red blood cells in the circulation of the body; may effect adequate oxygen delivery to the tissues, especially under stress or exercise.

-A substance that prevents the clotting or thickening of blood.
+A substance that prevents the clotting of blood.

 A foreign molecule that sets off an immune response in the body and causes an antibody to form against it.
 It is usually expressed on the surface of a cell.

 A procedure where whole blood is removed from the body and a desired component is retained, while the remainder of the blood is returned to the donor.
 Apheresis procedures may be done to collect donations for transfusion or to treat patients for disease.

 An anemia caused by deficient red blood cell production by the bone marrow.